bitfield/script/CONTRIBUTING.md

 - [ ] Have you opened an issue to discuss the feature and agree its general design?
 - [ ] Do you have a use case and, ideally, an example program using the feature?
 - [ ] Do you have tests covering 90%+ of the feature code (and, of course passing)
-- [ ] Have you added your method to the `doMethodsOnPipe` stress tests?
 - [ ] Have you written complete and accurate doc comments?
 - [ ] Have you updated the README and its table of contents?
 - [ ] You rock.
 Thanks a lot.